Quantum-Resistant-Cryptography/qrc-opensource-rs/README.md

 kp.keylen = QRC_CHACHA_KEY256_SIZE;
 kp.nonce = nonce.to_vec();

-qrc_chacha_initialize(ctx, kp.clone()));
+qrc_chacha_initialize(ctx, kp.clone());
 qrc_chacha_transform(ctx, out, msg, 64);
 qrc_chacha_dispose(ctx);
 ```

 ##### CSX

-An EXPERIMENTAL vectorized, 64-bit, 40-round stream cipher CSX512 implementation based on ChaCha.
+An EXPERIMENTAL vectorized, 64-bit, 40-round stream cipher CSX512 implementation based on ChaCha.<br>
-This cipher uses KMAC-512 to authenticate the cipher-text stream in an encrypt-then-mac authentication configuration.
+This cipher uses KMAC-512 to authenticate the cipher-text stream in an encrypt-then-mac authentication configuration.<br>
 The CSX (authenticated Cipher Stream, ChaCha eXtended) cipher, is a hybrid of the ChaCha stream cipher,
-using 64-bit integers, a 1024-bit block and a 512-bit key. \n
+using 64-bit integers, a 1024-bit block and a 512-bit key.<br>

-The pseudo-random bytes generator used by this cipher is the Keccak cSHAKE extended output function (XOF).
+The pseudo-random bytes generator used by this cipher is the Keccak cSHAKE extended output function (XOF).<br>
-The cSHAKE XOF is implemented in the 512-bit form of that function, and used to expand the input cipher-key into the cipher and MAC keys.
+The cSHAKE XOF is implemented in the 512-bit form of that function, and used to expand the input cipher-key into the cipher and MAC keys.<br>
-CSX-512 uses a 512-bit input key, an a 16 byte nonce, and an optional tweak; the info parameter, up to 48 bytes in length.
+CSX-512 uses a 512-bit input key, an a 16 byte nonce, and an optional tweak; the info parameter, up to 48 bytes in length.<br>

-This is a 'tweakable cipher', the initialization parameters; qrc_csx_keyparams, include an info parameter that can be used as a secondary user input.
+This is a 'tweakable cipher', the initialization parameters; qrc_csx_keyparams, include an info parameter that can be used as a secondary user input.<br>
-Internally, the info parameter is used to customize the cSHAKE output, using the cSHAKE 'custom' parameter to pre-initialize the SHAKE state.
+Internally, the info parameter is used to customize the cSHAKE output, using the cSHAKE 'custom' parameter to pre-initialize the SHAKE state.<br>
-The info parameter can be tweaked, with a user defined string 'info' in an qrc_csx_keyparams structure passed to the csx_intitialize(state,keyparams,encrypt).
+The info parameter can be tweaked, with a user defined string 'info' in an qrc_csx_keyparams structure passed to the csx_intitialize(state,keyparams,encrypt).<br>
-This tweak can be used as a 'domain key', or to differentiate cipher-text output from other implementations, or as a secondary secret-key input.
+This tweak can be used as a 'domain key', or to differentiate cipher-text output from other implementations, or as a secondary secret-key input.<br>

-CSX is an authenticated encryption with associated data (AEAD) stream cipher.
+CSX is an authenticated encryption with associated data (AEAD) stream cipher.<br>
 The cSHAKE key-expansion function generates a key for the keyed hash-based MAC function; KMAC, used to generate the authentication code,
-which is appended to the cipher-text output of an encryption call.
+which is appended to the cipher-text output of an encryption call.<br>
-In decryption mode, before decryption is performed, an internal mac code is calculated, and compared to the code embedded in the cipher-text.
+In decryption mode, before decryption is performed, an internal mac code is calculated, and compared to the code embedded in the cipher-text.<br>
-If authentication fails, the cipher-text is not decrypted, and the qrc_csx_transform(state,out,in,inlen) function returns a boolean false value.
+If authentication fails, the cipher-text is not decrypted, and the qrc_csx_transform(state,out,in,inlen) function returns a boolean false value.<br>
-The qrc_csx_set_associated(state,in,inlen) function can be used to add additional data to the MAC generators input, like packet-header data, or a custom code or counter.
+The qrc_csx_set_associated(state,in,inlen) function can be used to add additional data to the MAC generators input, like packet-header data, or a custom code or counter.<br>

 For authentication CSX can use either the standard form of KMAC, which uses 24 rounds, or the default authentication setting;
-a reduced-rounds version of KMAC that uses half the number of permutation rounds KMAC-R12.
+a reduced-rounds version of KMAC that uses half the number of permutation rounds KMAC-R12.<br>
-To enable the standard from of KMAC, pass the QRC_RCS_AUTH_KMAC as a compiler definition, or unrem the definition in this header file.
+To enable the standard from of KMAC, pass the QRC_RCS_AUTH_KMAC as a compiler definition, or unrem the definition in this header file.<br>
-To run CSX without authentication, remove the QRC_RCS_AUTHENTICATED in this header file.
+To run CSX without authentication, remove the QRC_RCS_AUTHENTICATED in this header file.<br>

-The CSX-512, known answer vectors are taken from [The CEX++ Cryptographic Library](https://github.com/Steppenwolfe65/CEX) `<br>`
+The CSX-512, known answer vectors are taken from [The CEX++ Cryptographic Library](https://github.com/Steppenwolfe65/CEX)<br>
-See the documentation and the csx_test.h tests for usage examples.
+See the documentation and the csx_test.h tests for usage examples.<br>

-Author: John Underhill - May 2, 2020
+Author: John Underhill - May 2, 2020<br>
-Updated: Stiepan A Kovac - October 13, 2021
+Updated: Stiepan A Kovac - October 13, 2021<br>
-Rust Translation: Matt Warminger - 2025
+Rust Translation: Matt Warminger - 2025<br>
-Updated: Matt Warminger - April 23, 2025
+Updated: Matt Warminger - April 23, 2025<br>

 An implementation of the ChaChaPoly20 stream cipher by Daniel J. Bernstein.